-Horseback Ride to La Fortuna Waterfall and Indigenous Village
+Horseback Riding to the La Fortuna Waterfall

 Horseback riding in Costa Rica is a favorite activity among travelers.
 On this horseback ride to the La Fortuna Waterfall and Replica Indigenous Village, you will see the spectacular Arenal Volcano and dormant Cerro Chato Volcano off in the distance with gorgeous green countryside all around.
 The horses are sturdy and friendly bred for tourism and are well adapted to the wet, jungle environment of Costa Rica.